HeliosSoftware/hfs-install/README.md

 Run `terraform apply`

-The provisioning will take a while but the command execution should show the progress.
+The provisioning will take a while (15 mins) but the command execution should show the progress.

 ### SSH to the Bastion Linux Instance ###